MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/troubleshoot-field-service-solution-health.md

 ### What it checks

-Checks whether Frontline Workers who have access to the Field Service Mobile (D365) application are assigned the Field Service Resource role and the Field Service Resource field security profile.
+Checks whether frontline workers who have access to the Field Service (Dynamics 365) mobile app are assigned the Field Service resource role and the Field Service resource field security profile.

 ### Why it fails

-When a Frontline Worker has access to the Field Service Mobile (D365) app without Field Service Resource role and/or the Field Service Resource field security profile
+When a frontline worker has access to the Field Service (Dynamics 365) mobile app without Field Service resource role and/or the Field Service resource field security profile

 ### How to fix

-Add Field Service Resource Security role and field security profile to the user.
-For more information see: https://docs.microsoft.com/dynamics365/field-service/frontline-worker-set-up
+Add Field Service resource security role and field security profile to the user.
+For more information see, [see this article on setting up frontline workers](/dynamics365/field-service/frontline-worker-set-up).

 ### See also